Top 10 Must-See Landmarks in Bali

 Goa Gajah: The Elephant Cave

 Goa Gajah, commonly known as the Elephant Cave, is another must-see landmark in Bali.
 Despite its name, you won’t find any elephants here.
 Instead, you’ll discover a mysterious cave adorned with carvings of menacing creatures and a serene meditation site inside.
 The temple grounds also feature ancient bathing pools and a tranquil garden.
-As you explore, take a moment to appreciate the peaceful atmosphere and the historical significance of this site.
+As you explore, take a moment to appreciate this site’s peaceful atmosphere and historical significance.
 The origins of Goa Gajah date back to the 9th century, making it a fascinating destination for history enthusiasts.

 Ulun Danu Beratan Temple: The Floating Temple